 In the meantime, new caps on whiplash compensation have been announced which aim to reduce the value of such claims – bringing down premiums for everyone in the long term.

 Young drivers might well think high insurance premiums are unfair and some cost more than £3,000 – but insurance is all based on risk.
-It’s been proven that younger drivers, are often riskier drivers with more than a quarter (26%) of 17-24 year olds having crashed within two years of passing their test.
+Our young driver's report has shown that younger drivers, are often riskier drivers with more than a quarter (26%) of 17-24 year olds having crashed within two years of passing their test.